 Developing a Program Abroad

 The Study Abroad Office (SAO) partners with academic departments and faculty to offer high quality, academically relevant study abroad programs.
-These options offer UNC courses taught by UNC professors to a group of UNC students, typically during a summer term.
+These options offer UNC courses taught by UNC professors to a group of UNC students.
+While most current faculty-led programs run during the summer, semester and spring break programs are also feasible.
 Faculty-led study abroad programs enrich the curriculum, create global opportunities for students, and provide assurances to students, parents, and the campus community that the program will be of high quality.

 Faculty-led programs are intended to expand study abroad opportunities for Carolina students in a wide range of academic disciplines and locations.
 Faculty-led programs frequently are a student’s first experience abroad, allowing faculty to serve as mentors, role-models, and resources as students explore their host country and culture.
 These programs provide many benefits to both students and faculty.